Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 and did it anyway,

-then I'm not going to go
+then I'm not gonna

-behind his back to fix it.
+go behind his back to fix it.

 Because you always said,

-once you pick a side,
+"Once you pick a side,

-if you're not loyal to that side,
+to that side,

-then who the hell are you?
+then who the hell are you?"

-Then you should have thought of
+Then you should have

-that before you picked someone
+before you picked someone who

-who would do something like
+would do something like this

 You want to know